annele/MostlyAI/README.md

 #How to run

-pull the project from github
+1. clone the repository from github
-in terminal run: npx cypress run in the opened cypress window select 'E2E Testing' select Chrome browser and press ' Start E2E Testing in Chrome' in the opened browser page click on 'testChallenge' file to run the tests
+2. in terminal run: npx cypress open
+3. in the opened cypress window select 'E2E Testing'
+4. select Chrome browser and press ' Start E2E Testing in Chrome'
+5. in the opened browser page click on 'testChallenge' file to run the tests

 #Issues